-Liberty Voice is perhaps a rarity among the Internet’s growing presence of news services.
-Established as an online newspaper in February of 2012, the publication rapidly ascended to become a top-100 news site by the close of 2013.
+The News School is perhaps a rarity among the Internet’s growing presence of news services.
+Established as an online newspaper in February of 2012, the publication (then known as Guardian Liberty Voice) rapidly ascended to become a top-100 news site by the close of 2013.
 In 2014, the publication maintained an average of 7 million page views per month and managed to attract 5 million unique visitors per month.
 The publication’s proprietary SEO Boot-Camp Program for writers alongside aggressive marketing campaigns provided unfettered freedom, which was used to design a unique production system called “Content Automation Supply Hub (CASH).”
-The CASH system paved the way for Guardian Liberty Voice to enjoy revenue which at times reached $80,000.00 in a given month.
+The CASH system paved the way for The News School (at that time it was called Guardian Liberty Voice) to enjoy revenue which at times reached $80,000.00 in a given month.
 While enjoying this newfound success, I managed to build a comprehensive education platform along with a dozen supportive educational tools and applications called GLV News Suite.
-With the CASH System and the GLV News Suite, Guardian Liberty Voice has constructed an important education platform that promises to manage, intern, facilitate, educate, mentor, and reward students from Grade 5 through the first year of college.
+With the CASH System and the GLV News Suite, The News School has constructed an important education platform that promises to manage, intern, facilitate, educate, mentor, and reward students from Grade 5 through college.
 These three programs are designed to function both separately and in combination as they offer educational institutions a unique marketing process that can easily out-produce today’s college recruitment models at a fraction of the cost.
 Even college professors and secondary school educators will find the GLV News Suite indispensable when it comes to publicizing their own published works as well as events that facilitate sales and promotions.
 Moreover, individual educators might be surprised to learn that the GLV Suite is equipped with several powerful grading and learning tools designed to enhance the acquisition of knowledge, especially for those problem students who are particularly challenged when it comes to reading and writing assignments.
 In addition, GLV’s CASH System introduces a new and innovative technological process that can produce sizable amounts of high quality online content at a cost well below today’s market prices.
 This feature is guaranteed to exponentially draw qualified candidates to make inquiries to graduate and undergraduate programs alike.

-Finally, in keeping with the tenet that education is the only thing that matters, Guardian Liberty Voice has developed an exceptional free tool specifically for the college freshman interested in maintaining a respectable GPA.
+Finally, in keeping with the tenet that education is the only thing that matters, The News School has developed an exceptional free tool specifically for the college freshman interested in maintaining a respectable GPA.
 The GLV CASH System combines both automation and hands-on work that can provide students with a glimpse of the grade they will likely receive on take-home essays and term papers.
 Since the service is 100 percent free, a student can direct their GLV representative to include the necessary corrections before returning the finished product to the student.

 Conclusion: Education Matters Most